silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 );
 ```

-[alert]
+> [!CAUTION]
-To make debugging easier in your local environment, combined files is disabled when running your application in `dev`
+> To make debugging easier in your local environment, combined files is disabled when running your application in `dev`
-mode.
+> mode.
 You can re-enable dev combination by setting `Requirements_Backend.combine_in_dev` to true.
-[/alert]

 ### Configuring combined file storage

 Silverstripe CMS provides an API for combining multiple resource files together into a single file to reduce the number of network calls required.

-[notice]
+> [!WARNING]
-It is generally accepted that if your webserver supports HTTP/2, multiple smaller resource files are better than a larger combined file.
+> It is generally accepted that if your webserver supports HTTP/2, multiple smaller resource files are better than a larger combined file.
 If you are using Apache, you will need to use php-fpm to support HTTP/2.
-[/notice]

 In some situations or server configurations, it may be necessary to customise the behaviour of generated JavaScript
 files in order to ensure that current files are served in requests.